What's on this page?

 Consider these examples and stats:

-• A Cyber Security Analyst needs technical skills to identify threat, but must also communicate clearly with non-technical stakeholders during a crisis.
+- A Cyber Security Analyst needs technical skills to identify threats, but must also communicate clearly with non-technical stakeholders during a crisis.
 In fact, demand for manager-specific soft skills (such as leadership and communication) has risen by 30% in Australia and New Zealand.

 Employers increasingly seek candidates who demonstrate both capabilities.

-It lists soft skills generally as one of the most important skillsets for the Australian job market in 2025, and breaks this down further to say that problem-solving, communication, adaptability, critical thinking, time management, and emotional intelligence are the most in demand.
+Soft skills are one of the most important skillsets for the Australian job market in 2026, with problem-solving, communication, adaptability, critical thinking, time management, and emotional intelligence being most in demand.

 How Soft Skills Make You More Employable in the Tech Sector